-Figures 13, 14 and 15 show the locations of the drive physical interface components.
-The locations of the DC power connector, the SCSI interface connector, and the drive select and option select headers are shown.
+Figure 13 shows the locations of the drive physical interface components for the "N" drives.
+Shown are the locations of the DC power connector, the SCSI interface connector, the I/O line terminators, and the drive select and option select headers.

-Details of the physical, electrical and logical characteristics are given in sections following, while the SCSI operational aspects of Seagate drive interfaces are provided in the SCSI Interface Product Manual, part number 77738479.
+Details of the physical, electrical and logical characteristics are given in sections following, while the SCSI operational aspects of Seagate drive interfaces are given in the SCSI Interface Product Manual, P/N 77738479.

 This section describes the connectors, cables, signals, terminators and bus timing of the DC and SCSI I/O interface.
-See Sections 9.8 and 9.9 for additional terminator information.
+See Section 9.8 and Section 9.9 for additional terminator information.